 - 16 Never Get Offended If You Are Referred to as ‘Gringo’

 - 17 Never Compare Colombia With Other Countries

 - 19 Do Not Buy Any Stuff With No Price Tag On It

 Never Buy and Take Drugs

 Let me put this straight!
 Do not indulge in any sort of illegal activities including buying and taking cocaine.
 This advice is not just for your Bogota travel tour, but anywhere in the world.
-Cocaine in Columbia is subjected to a taboo.
+Cocaine in Colombia is subjected to a taboo.
 It has only caused people to suffer.
 Do not even dare to ask locals about this stuff if you don’t want to indulge in any sort of trouble.
-Also, the topic of cocaine is more likely to offend the people of Columbia.
+Also, the topic of cocaine is more likely to offend the people of Colombia.

 Do Not Give Papaya

 Well, it doesn’t mean what you are thinking.
-There is a common term in Columbian language, ‘dar papaya’.
+There is a common term in Colombian language, ‘dar papaya’.
 It means ‘give an opportunity’.
 It basically means you should not give any opportunity to take advantage of you to anyone.
 And ‘Give Papaya’ refers to giving an opportunity to someone to take advantage of you, especially in crowded areas.
 In order to ensure that, make sure to keep a few things into mind: